Work to Residence Visa in New Zealand

 Talent Visa (Arts, Culture and Sports).
-Applicants may be considered for a Work Visa on the basis of their talent in the fields of Arts, Culture or Sport.
-High thresholds of talent or excellence are applied and the policy is not often used.
+Applicants may be considered for a Work Visa based on their talent in the Arts, Culture, or Sport.
+High thresholds of talent or excellence are required, and this policy is not often used.

 Long Term Skill Shortage Workers.
-Some people may not meet normal Skilled Migrant Residence Visa criteria but nevertheless have skills in such short supply that they are eligible for temporary Work Visas.
+Some people may not meet normal Skilled Migrant Residence Visa criteria but nevertheless have skills that are in such short supply in New Zealand that they are eligible for temporary Work Visas.

 Religious Workers.
 Under some circumstances, religious organisations can apply for Work Visas for religious workers.

-Global Impact Visa - Refer to "Business / Entrepreneur" section of this website.
+Global Impact Visa - Refer to the "Business / Entrepreneur" section of this website.

 The route to Residence.
 Caution!